Not only finished, but all the cards shown within have now been added to the index.

 Unfortunately the heyday of her career was in the 1940s and 50s, and so she appears on few cigarette cards.
 You will find a lot of her on "Dutch Gum" though, including our card, which is very unusual as it not only spells her name wrong but has a "signature" that repeats the same error.

-She was married three times, firstly to the footballer Robert Stanton "Bob" Waterfield, but they divorced in 1968, then to Roger Barrett, who died within the year.
-Lastly she married John Calvin Peoples, in 1974, who died in 1999.
+She was married three times, firstly to the footballer Robert Stanton "Bob" Waterfield, who had been her high school sweetheart, but they divorced in 1968.
+She then married Roger Barrett, who died within the year.
+Lastly, she married John Calvin Peoples, in 1974, who died in 1999.
 She adopted three children, who gave her eight grandchildren and ten great grandchildren - and in 1955 she founded the first ever international adoption programme, called "Waif".
 She died at her home in California in February 2011.

 Topps [trade/commercial : cards : O/S - USA] "Wacky Packages - 50th Anniversary" (2017) 7/9